FOR IMMEDIATE RELEASE

-Diamond Bar, CA (April 23, 2015) - Joel Ayres, Jim Bingham, and Dennis Gage will receive the industry's highest honor and be inducted into the SEMA Hall of Fame.
+DIAMOND BAR, CA (April 14, 2016) – Matt Agosta, Chip Foose and Gary Hooker will receive the industry's highest honor and be inducted into the SEMA Hall of Fame.

-The new members will be recognized as part of the festivities during the SEMA Installation Gala on Friday, July 24, 2015, at the Millennium Biltmore Hotel in Los Angeles.
-They represent an accomplished group of professionals who have shaped and inspired the $33 billion automotive specialty-equipment market.
+The new members will be recognized as part of the festivities during the SEMA Installation Gala on Friday, July 29, 2016, at the Sheraton Fairplex Conference Center in Pomona, CA. They represent an accomplished group of leaders who have shaped and inspired the automotive specialty-equipment market.

 The SEMA Hall of Fame's three newest members join the elite group of industry icons and innovators who have already been enshrined in the SEMA Hall of Fame.
 To partake in the celebration where the inductees will be honored and recognized, visit www.sema.org/gala or contact Jamie Eriksen at firstname.lastname@example.org, 909-978-6737.
 For more information about the SEMA Hall of Fame, visit www.sema.org/hof.

-SEMA, the Specialty Equipment Market Association founded in 1963, represents the $33 billion specialty automotive industry of 6,814 member-companies.
-It is the authoritative source for research, data, trends and market growth information for the specialty auto parts industry.
+SEMA, the Specialty Equipment Market Association founded in 1963, represents the $36 billion specialty automotive industry of 6,633 member-companies.
+It is the authoritative source for research, data, trends and market information for the specialty auto parts industry.
 The industry provides appearance, performance, comfort, convenience and technology products for passenger and recreational vehicles.
 For more information, contact SEMA at 1575 S. Valley Vista Dr., Diamond Bar, CA 91765, tel: 909-610-2030, or visit www.sema.org.

 # # #